Are you hosting Thanksgiving dinner this year? Learn tips on how to plan Thanksgiving dinner so you can relax on Thanksgiving Day.

 Hosting Thanksgiving dinner can sound intimidating but it’s really not as difficult has it sounds.
 The trick is to plan ahead of time and keep things simple.
 I’ve been making Thanksgiving dinner for over 25 years so I’ve learned a few tricks that I’d like to share.

 Since I’ve been cooking Thanksgiving dinner for so many years, it doesn’t take me nearly as long as it used to.
-In fact, I do all the shopping and prep the day before Thanksgiving and finish up on Thanksgiving day.
+In fact, for many years, our family spent Thanksgiving in a condominium in Florida, and I would do all the shopping and prep the day before Thanksgiving and finish up on Thanksgiving day.

 After many years of making Thanksgiving dinner, I now have a menu I repeat almost every year, with the same shopping list and recipes.
 So, once you get your Thanksgiving dinner menu under your belt, you will be able to repeat it year after year, in less time.